Tryouts /Assessments

 The acceptance letter into the program will give parents the details on when training will commence.

 The Team program starts training during the summer (mid-July for some programs and August for others).
 Summer training, as scheduled, is mandatory for athletes to attend.
 Members cannot choose which weeks or days to train.
 However, we understand that some families may be away for the summer holidays.
-The training fee throughout the summer will be applicable to retain a spot in the program.
+The training fee for the summer months will be applicable to retain a spot in the program.

 Readiness for a competition is communicated periodically.
 Typically, young, inexperienced athletes do not start competing immediately and must wait before the coach determines their readiness.